Kamaqen/Kamaqen/README.md

 Currently exploring new frameworks, savoring the art of cooking and mixology, and navigating the paths to personal success.

 🔍 Innovation & Blockchain --
-Passionate about innovation, my next move involves diving into blockchain technology, shaping the decentralized future.
+Passionate about innovation, my next move involves diving into smart contracts and blockchain technology, shaping the decentralized future.

 💼 Skills